EvgenySmekalin/splachboxTask1/README.md

 `php index.php`

-*enter columns number and press Enter to print a grid of boolean array*
+*enter integer columns number and press Enter to print a grid of boolean array*